aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 Traditional security tooling looks for three categories of threat: malicious code, known vulnerabilities, and suspicious network behavior.
 Tool descriptions are none of those.
 They are natural language.
 Your SAST scanner doesn't read them for adversarial intent.
 Your malware scanner doesn't flag them.
 Your WAF doesn't inspect them.

-The attack exists entirely at the semantic layer — text a human reviewer could have caught, but that automated tooling has no mechanism to analyze.
+The attack exists entirely at the semantic layer.
+Text a human reviewer could have caught, but automated tooling has no mechanism to analyze.

 The deeper issue is structural.
 This attack crosses four architectural layers of the stack simultaneously:

-- The payload lives in **the agent ecosystem layer** (the MCP registry — where tool descriptions are published)
+- The payload lives in **the agent ecosystem layer** (the MCP registry, where tool descriptions are published)
 - Delivery happens via **the framework layer** (the agent framework loading tool descriptions at init)
 - Execution happens at **the model layer** (the foundation model processing the embedded instruction)
-- Impact lands at **the data layer** (data operations — the customer database)
+- Impact lands at **the data layer** (data operations, the customer database)

 No single-layer control addresses the full chain.
 A threat model that only looks at the model endpoint misses the other three layers entirely.